maryam-abdool/Earthquake-Detection/README.md

 ## UI
 All parts of our UI are designed and handdrawn by our awesome front end developer Emily!
 See the design plan and assets in figma below.
 ![figma image](Archive/figma.png)

+## Possible Next Steps
+[ ] Deploy on public URL with Gunicorn, Nginx and Docker!